Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Collateral and personal guarantee

 The Express Bridge loan has the same personal guarantee and collateral requirements as the standard Express loan.
-The SBA will guarantee up to 50% of your loan amount, and you’re not required to secure the other half.
+The SBA will guarantee up to 50% of your loan amount.

 However, a lender may choose to ask for collateral — it depends on your business and the lender’s risk assessment.